Leaflet Map

 - Optional Trip planner integration when Like & Save is active

-A modular trip planner scaffold is now included in the plugin, but it is disabled by default and safe to remove later if you do not want to keep it.
+A modular trip planner is included in the plugin, but it’s disabled by default and safe to remove later.

 Current status: